OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ### history
 ### October 30, 2024
+- [x] Revisit colour grouper to first group by names and then by rgb.
+2 separate if statements.
+- [x] Loading screen should have descriptive text on what is loading.
+    - Instead of `Loading..`, make it `Creating Palette...`, `Generating Swatch...`
 - [x] Revisit colour mapper so that it only fetches once on entire app run.
 - [x] Clean up UserDefaults palette part 1.